YouTube Instant: Description

 The YouTube Instant interface, which looks similar to the YouTube front page consists of a box designed for a user to type in his search letter or phrase.
 As each letter of the search phrase is typed in, the server goes out into "YouTube video land" and tries to find matches for the search term similarly to current Google Instant search.

 YouTube Instant is essentially a free utility that strips down the normal YouTube interface to easily include a search bar, as well as a single and central video display as well as five smaller displays below it to present the top five searches based on the user's input.
 As the user types in text into the search bar, YouTube Instant instantly identifies a best match and, after a short pause to confirm that the user is happy with the match, plays the video in the central display.
 Beneath this, users are also presented with a smaller version of the file that is being played with a simple play and pause function as well as four other strong matches that the user can opt to select and play in the central panel instead.

 YouTube Instant, as Aboukhadijeh said, would be most useful when one is "looking for a serendipitous video browsing experience".
 In comparison with Google Instant, it might not be as useful if "you know exactly what you’re looking for, since you’re shown distracting YouTube videos on the way to your destination", said Aboukhadijeh.
 He continues by saying that he thinks this is perfect for many internet users.

-YouTube Instant presents itself as a "streamlined, neatly presented microcosm" of the YouTube universe, which provides a simple and effective means of finding and playing a specific file.
-Like Google Instant, as soon as the user starts typing into the search bar, the utility looks for matches, and presents a file name to the right of the bar (in a distinctive and quite stylish script), which changes as you continue to type, predicting the best fit based on your input.
-It is virtually ‘instant’, as the name would suggest, and greatly reduces the time taken to find a file compared to the full version of YouTube.
+YouTube Instant presents itself as a "streamlined, neatly presented microcosm" of the YouTube universe, providing a simple means of finding and playing a specific file.
+Like Google Instant, when the user starts typing into the search bar, the utility looks for matches and presents a file name to the right of the bar.
+This changes as typing continues, predicting the best fit based on the input.
+Output is virtually ‘instant’ and reduces the time taken to find a file compared to the full version of YouTube.